-On June 15, we held the Vision Awards, our signature Pride gala, where 300 guests celebrated and supported our work of mobilizing resources for the LGBTQ community.
-Vision featured a rooftop cocktail reception with music by DJ Olivia Dope, fine dining, the marquee awards, and of course a few surprises.
+The 2018 Vision Awards will be held on Thursday, June 14 at Tribeca Rooftop.
+Our signature Pride gala, Vision welcomes over 300 guests to celebrate and support our work of mobilizing resources for the LGBTQ community.
+Vision features a rooftop cocktail reception with live music, fine dining, the marquee awards, and of course a few surprises.

 Global leader in LGBTQ inclusion and philanthropy